✅ Signup+ integration checklist

 }

-A successful response will always include:
+A successful response includes:

 • first name